liangchunn/typescript-node-scripts/README.md

 You can use `setupTests.ts` in your project root to set up the testing framework before each test.

 ### Overriding Jest configuration
-Currently, overriding Jest configuration is not supported.
-This will be coming soon.
+You can override the Jest configuration in your `package.json` with the key `jest`.

+The following options can be overriden:
+- `collectCoverageFrom`
+- `coverageReporters`
+- `coverageThreshold`

 ## Custom Module Paths
 TNS supports custom module path mappings.
 A default custom path mapping is provided in `tsconfig.json`